edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

                         <img
                         src="/images/qlStudy/q3.png" alt="wireframe Image 2"/>
                     </div>
-                    <p class="space-top-40">Also to enhance grouping, I applied gestalts principle of common religion and proximity.
+                    <p class="space-top-40">I applied the Gestalts principle of common religion and proximity.
 To do this, instead of grouping I changed the background colour to grey.
-This added more contrast between the cards and the background which helped the user perceive each card as separate and all the cards which were closer to each other as a group.
-This was well received by the users and the stake holders.
-Different</p>
+This added more contrast between the cards and the background, which helped the user perceive each card as separate and all the cards that were closer to each other.
+This was well received by the users and the stakeholders.
+Different layouts were tried and tested.</p>
                     <div class="img-col-1  screeshot-wrapper space-top-40 screeshot-wrapper">
                         <img
                         src="/images/qlStudy/q4.png" alt="wireframe Image 2"/>